 What is the most widespread misunderstanding about design or designers?
 That design is understood as an extra value in business, when it is the really core thing.
 Like Apple, for example, has understood this already.
 Design is not decorating things.
 It's a really fundamental and integrated part of any industrial field.

-A user interface for the automated-parking company LeanPark A 2012 bench for Nikari A set of drinking glasses for Alessi that can also be used as measuring cups
+A set of drinking glasses for Alessi that can also be used as measuring cups

 What is your most prized design possession?
 I don't have that kind of approach.
 But I really like to bicycle, so if I had to name an object that I cannot live without, it has to be a bicycle.